Discover the Essential 10 Flowers for Attracting Hummingbirds

 In addition to providing flowers and nectar, one surprising way to support hummingbirds is to leave spider webs intact.
 Hummingbirds make their nest from spider webs.
 They also get some valuable protein from insects stuck in spider webs, so if the spider isn’t bothering you, leave it alone.

-We hope you can attract hummingbirds all season long.
+Add these favorite hummingbird flowers to attract hummingbirds all season long.
 They’re such fun to watch, and if you are careful to prepare the garden for them, they’ll remember you.
 It’s a delight to see hummingbirds return year after year.

 Written by Teresa Chandler